New rise of the urban sauna culture: explore 10 authentic Finnish saunas

 5. Allas Sea Pool, Helsinki

-Opened in 2016 at the edge of the Helsinki Market square, Allas Sea Pool is popular among both locals and tourists.
-In addition to the three saunas, Allas features three swimming pools: a warm water pool, children’s pool and a seawater pool filled with purified Baltic Sea water.
+Opened in 2016 at the edge of the Helsinki Market Square, Allas Sea Pool is popular among both locals and tourists.
+In addition to five different saunas, Allas features three swimming pools: a warm water pool, children’s pool and a seawater pool filled with purified Baltic Sea water.
 On the roof of the building, visitors can find the largest terrace in Helsinki, which can accommodate up to 1,500 customers.
-The main building represents modern Finnish timber construction, and its materials include Finnish spruce.
+The main building, a showcase of modern Finnish wooden architecture, is constructed from locally sourced spruce wood.

 Allas Sea Pool, Katajanokanlaituri 2a, Helsinki